 Hello!
 The holidays are coming up and with every holiday comes travelling.
-So I’m sure you’ re all pretty pumped about seeing your loved ones, excited to have some chill time and you’ re most probably making the necessary travel arrangements.
-There’ s just one thing though, yup, you know it.
+So I’m sure you’re all pretty pumped about seeing your loved ones, excited to have some chill time and you’re most probably making the necessary travel arrangements.
+There is just one thing though, yup, you know it.
 The dreaded moment before any trip.
 PACKING!

-Packing is bittersweet, on one hand you get really excited about going someplace and on the other is all the craziness that comes with it.
+Packing is bittersweet, on one hand, you get really excited about going someplace and on the other is all the craziness that comes with it.
 What to wear and when, how little or how much you should pack and more often than not we end up carrying more than we need.
 Worry no more, here are some tips to ease this process and a FREE packing checklist just for you.